At dentalhouse, our dentists may place a dental implant as part of the process to replace a missing tooth.

 The dentist will surgically place the implant into your jaw bone, where it will bond with the natural bone to serve as an anchor for a tooth replacement.

-Dental implants are available at all of our five locations.
+Dental implants are available at all of our four locations.
 They can help to prevent surrounding teeth from moving, resolve pain in your jaw joint or bite issues, and restore appearance and facial tissues.

 Why Replace Missing Teeth